SophieU/SophieU/source/about/index.md

 it is the freshness of the deep springs of life.
-Youth means a temperamental predominance of courage over timidity, of the appetite for adventure over the love of ease. this often exists in a man of sixty more than a boy of twenty
+Youth means a temperamental predominance of courage over timidity, of the appetite for adventure over the love of ease. this often exists in a man of sixty more than a boy of twenty nobody grows old merely by a number of years